mmesiti/git-collaborative/content/index.md

 During the workshop,
 you will collaborate in small groups using the same forge.
-Some of the details might not
+Some of the details might not apply to the forge you are using, please focus on the general ideas.